-Free for entry, and featuring the usual mingling, laughing, and trading tales--plus the Four Stories style of intellectual inquiry: Ask a great query, win a copy of your author-in-question's book!!
+Free for entry, and featuring the usual mingling, laughing, and trading tales--plus the Four Stories style of intellectual inquiry: Ask a great query, win a free drink!!

 Want to be the first to hear about future events?
 Sign up for our e-mail list,